 Guest Membership allows your covered child to join another Blue Cross Blue Shield Plan and receive the full range of benefits offered by that Plan, excluding any "riders" you may have, i.e. prescription drugs, chiropractic care, or dental care.
-Review the provider directory at www.anthem.com/CUHealthPlan to find pharmacy locations and how to enroll in the University of Colorado Hospital Mail Order Prescription service.
-Plan-Exclusive member.
+Review the provider directory at www.anthem.com/cuhealthplan to find pharmacy locations and how to enroll in the University of Colorado Hospital Mail Order Prescription service.
+Prescription drug coverage will be provided exactly as it works for any CU Health Plan-Exclusive member.

-You won't have to complete a claim form or pay up front for your child's health care services, except for the out-of-pocket expenses (non-covered expenses, copayments and coinsurance) that you would normally pay anyway.
+You won't have to complete a claim form or pay up front for your child's health care services, except for the out-of-pocket expenses (non-covered expenses and and copayments) that you would normally pay anyway.
 (Please note that these payments might be different from those required by your home plan).